wso2/docs-choreo-dev/en/docs/troubleshoot/faq.md

 If you are a private data plane user, there will be no region selector in project creation at all.

 ### Q: As a Cloud Data Plane user, how can I create components in multiple data planes?
-When an organization admin onboards a new organization to Choreo, the organization admin can select the preferred data plane.
-Choreo sets the selected data plane as the default data plane for the organization.
-Thereafter, all the users in the cloud data plane under the free tier will only be able to create components in the default data plane.
+When an organization admin onboards a new organization in Choreo, they can choose the preferred data plane.
+Choreo then sets the selected data plane as the default for the entire organization.
+Subsequently, users within the free tier of the cloud data plane can create components only in the set default data plane.
 If a free-tier user needs to create components in a different data plane, the user must get a paid subscription.

 ## Security and data protection